-One of the key focuses of the X is naturally is the new display which dominates the design.
-Apple is appropriately calling this the Super Retina display.
-The new display measures 5.8-inches on the diagonal and offers a 2436 x 1125 pixel resolution for a 458ppi pixel density.
+The Super Retina display measures 5.8-inches on the diagonal and offers a 2436 x 1125 pixel resolution for a 458ppi pixel density.

-The display also features Apple's True Tone tech found in the iPad Pro range, changing to suit the environment.
+Like many other Apple devices, the display also features Apple's True Tone tech, changing to suit the environment.
 The idea is that the colour balance in the display shifts with the ambient light.
 True Tone works really well, however purists might prefer to turn it off, because it can mean your display is shifting from cool to warm tones as you're using it.
 If you've not seen the technology before it does take a little getting used to, especially when you can see it changing and shifting in real-time as you move the phone around.

-Apple's display is HDR ready too.
-HDR is the latest thing in TV tech and the move to bring it to the iPhone will likely help adoption and availability of HDR content on a wider scale.
+Apple's iPhone X display is HDR ready too.
 The iPhone X supports HDR10 (the generic HDR format), as well as Dolby Vision, which is rather more rare.
-HDR and Dolby Vision content is readily available and supported by Netflix so you can watch that on day one; iTunes has also moved to support HDR in a big way through Apple TV and you'll be able to watch that content in HDR on your iPhone X too.
+HDR and Dolby Vision content is readily available and supported by Netflix though and iTunes also moved to support HDR in a big way through Apple TV so you can watch that content in HDR on your iPhone X too.